elynrfw/docs-test/docs/faqs/compute-faq.rst

 Does RIS offer Docker containers or a repository for them?
 ----------------------------------------------------------

 - RIS offers RIS hosted and controlled Docker images.
-You can find them `here.`
+You can find them ``here.``
 - RIS also offers a list of vetted applications where we do not control the Docker image nor host it.
-You can find that list :ref:`here. <ris-vetted-app-containers>`
+You can find that list :ref:`here. <vetted-applications>`
 - You can request help building a Docker image if you are having trouble via our ticketing system.
 - Software that is used frequently is taken into consideration when creating RIS hosted